 Otherwise, if you have normal, combination, oily or acne-prone skin, the water-based Salicylic Acid 2% Solution will probably be your best bet, as it might be more comfortable and won’t feel like an oil on your skin.

-Final Thoughts on The Ordinary Salicylic Acid 2% Solution
+The Ordinary Salicylic Acid 2% Solution Review: Final Thoughts

 I really like this reformulated exfoliating serum, and I think fans of the original The Ordinary Salicylic Acid Solution will be glad that it has returned in a less irritating formula.
 This serum will be perfect for when my skin is acting up and when I need a salicylic acid product to calm down a breakout or blemishes.